vineetjohn/linguistic-style-transfer/README.md

-# Authorship Style-Transfer
+# Linguistic Style-Transfer
-Neural network parametrized objective to disentangle and transfer authorship style from text content
+Neural network model to disentangle and transfer linguistic style in text